gualpaa/Fetch-Rewards-Coding-Exercise/README.md

       - CPG: contains information cpg_id, topbrand, name linking to brands table
       - A user can have multiple receipts which is 1 to many relationships between Users and Receipts
       -
-Please refer to ------ for the full representation of the data model
+Please refer to Part 1 New Data Model.pdf for the full representation of the data model